What are the two basic types of plant tissues?

 - Ligament is present at the joint between the two bones.

-- The vascular cambium is present in the walls of the veins of leaves.
+- Conducting tissue (vascular bundles) is present in the walls of the veins of leaves.

-- Sclerids is the tissue found as gritty masses in the skin of pears.
+- Sclerenchyma is the tissue found as gritty masses in the skin of pears.

 Where is the least specialized tissue located in plants